-Here are some unique methods of sex education for children which are currently applied in the world:
+Here are some unique methods of sex education for children that are currently applied in the world:

 While preschool children in Vietnam just get introduced to colors, objects…, those in the UK receive sex education.
-This is stipulated in the UK law, in particular, children age 5 will start to learn about sex as a mandatory subject until graduating secondary school.
+It is stipulated in the UK law, in particular, children age five will start to learn about sex as a mandatory subject until graduating secondary school.
 Whether public or private, schools must have this “Government Required Course” in the curriculum.
-Based on the age of children, they will split the curriculum into 4 sections corresponding to 4 suitable stages.
+Based on the age of children, they will split the curriculum into four sections corresponding to 4 suitable stages.

-When those children are getting older, they would be recommended to checkout some relationship advices or tips for their life at many website/blog with decent and appropriate contents.
+When those children are getting older, they would be recommended to check out some relationship advice or tips for their life at many website/blog with decent and appropriate contents.
 For example, one of them is www.CupidMentor.com – a site for teenagers, adults learning how to keep their relationship healthy.

 Malaysia: Children will receive sex education from age 4

 Malaysia is one of the pioneering countries in Southeast Asia in popularizing sex education for children.
-Like the UK, Malaysian government encourages children to receive sex education from age 4.
-Children’s curriculum will be composed by the Ministry of Women, Family and Community Development, the Ministry of Education, experts and NGOs.
+Like the UK, Malaysian government encourages children to receive sex education at age 4.
+The Ministry of Women will compose Children’s curriculum, Family and Community Development, the Ministry of Education, experts and NGOs.

 Recently, a draft syllabus for general sex education in Malaysia has been approved by the government.
-This means sex education will become an official discipline in schools in the next 2 years.
-This curriculum is not limited at providing necessary reproductive knowledge but the students will also participate in courses on human, marriage and family development, communication skills and safe sex.
+It means sex education will become a proper discipline in schools in the next two years.
+This curriculum is not limited to providing necessary reproductive knowledge, but the students will also participate in courses in human, marriage and family development, communication skills, and safe sex.

 Sweden: Sex education via television

 Sweden is one of the pioneering countries in providing sex education for children.
 Sex education program for students was implemented in Sweden as early as in 1942.
-One of these is “Contraceptive Education” – the first accredited program at a school.
-“Contraceptive Education” was brought into the curriculum for children age 7 and above to equip them with basic knowledge about pregnancy and birth giving.
-At secondary school, students will learn about male and female physiological features.
+One of these is “Contraceptive Education” – the first accredited program of a school.
+“Contraceptive Education” was brought into the curriculum for children age 7 and above to equip them with the necessary knowledge about pregnancy and birth-giving.
+At secondary school, students will learn about male and female physical features.

-In 1966, Sweden officially launched “Contraceptive Education” and many other sex education activities on TV, breaking parents’ embarrassment when they have to talk with their kids about this topic.
-“Contraceptive Education” provides sufficient knowledge about pregnancy prevention for children from an early age.
-Therefrom they will know how to protect themselves from being sexually abused as well as having unexpected pregnancy.
+In 1966, Sweden officially launched “Contraceptive Education” and many other sex education activities on TV, breaking parents’ embarrassment when they have to talk to their kids about this topic.
+“Contraceptive Education” provides sufficient knowledge about pregnancy prevention for children from early age.
+From that place, they will know how to protect themselves from being sexually abused as well as having an unexpected pregnancy.